devamkakoty/Geodata/README.txt

    ...
 ];

 This is a JavaScript list of lists.
-The syntax for JavaScript list constants is very similar to Python so the syntax should be familiar to you.

 Simply open where.html in a browser to see the locations.
 You can hover over each map pin to find the location that the